joycemok/joycemok/README.md

 # Hello Friends 👋

 ### 👀 Introducing Me
 Hi, I’m Joyce!
-I’m a data analyst interested in telling insightful stories using data analytic techniques.
-With an multi-disciplinary background in user experience research and statistics, I am interested in making data findings accessible to everyone from industry professionals to the average tech enthusiast.
-I use my knowledge of user experience principles to tell data-driven stories that are human-centered and impact-driven.
+I’m a data analyst interested in telling insightful stories using a human-centered approach.
+With an multi-disciplinary background in user experience design and statistics, I am interested in making data findings accessible to everyone from industry professionals to the average tech enthusiast.
+I mesh my knowledge of user experience design principles to tell data-driven stories that are human-centered and impact-driven.

 I'm a recent graduate from UCLA with dual degrees in Statistics and Data Science and Cognitive Science (With Specialization in Computing).
 Currently I'm based in San Francisco, CA.